comet-licsar/licsbas_dev_obsolete/docs/index.rst

 The repository updated by COMET is here: https://github.com/comet-licsar/licsbas

-The main extra features are explained in tutorial from the COMET InSAR Workshop 2021 - check new parameters ``--nullify`` in step 12, and ``--fast`` in step 13 as (very) useful key changes.
+The main extra features are explained in tutorial from the COMET InSAR Workshop 2021 - check new parameters ``--nullify`` in step 12, and ``--singular --only_sb`` in step 13 as (very) useful key changes.